-This topic came about, as most do, on a morning coffee discussion among some colleagues over the subject of not having enough information to improve the customer experience from a self service perspective.
+This topic came about, as most do, on a morning coffee discussion among some colleagues over the subject of not having enough information to improve the customer experience from a self-service perspective.

-- Does it not exist at all?
+- Does it even exist at all?

 - Is it in a repository somewhere in a Network folder, Wiki or SharePoint site?